How To Make Endpoint Security Easy And Effective

 In cybersecurity, an endpoint refers to any computing device or peripheral that is connected to a network and has the capability to communicate and exchange data with other devices or systems.
 Endpoints can be physical devices, and other networked devices.
 They can also be virtual machines or cloud-based instances running on remote servers.
 So, which devices are considered endpoints?

-- Internet of Things (IoT) devices,
+Internet of Things (IoT) devices,

-- Digital printers,
+Digital printers, scanners.

 To address the security risks associated with endpoints, organizations implement various security measures, including endpoint security solutions (as explained in the previous response), access controls, encryption, multi-factor authentication, network segmentation, and continuous monitoring.